ONSdigital/census-contact-centre-service-api/API.md

 ## GET/cases/ccs/postcode/{postcode}
 1. If the postcode used is not within a CCS catchment/sample, the endpoint will respond with a BAD_REQUEST code and the message
-"The requested postcode is not within the CCS sample"
+"Operation not permissible for a CCS Case"

 ## PUT/cases/{caseId}
 1. This endpoint allows for basic modification of four fields within an existing case (addressLine1..3 and ceOrgName).